usnews/brightspot-cms/docs/documentation/querying.md

 ### Bind variables

-In the previous section we used `?` in our `WHERE` clause when specifying the author.
+In the previous section `?` was used in the `WHERE` clause when specifying the author.
 Dari supports bind variables in query strings using `?` for placeholders.